James-SC/learngit/ReadMe.txt

 # ReadMe

-This REPO is just for learning Basic Operation of Git and Gtihub.
+This REPO is just for learning Basic Operation of Git and Gtihub/Gitee.